chanfriendly/ai-governance-experiment/README.md

 - ✅ Developed multi-agent testing infrastructure
 - ✅ Created tools for generating and analyzing agent responses
 - ✅ Successfully integrated with Oumi for more standardized inference
+- ✅ Built an analysis tool for visualizing agent alignment and positioning
+- ✅ Implemented basic two-agent dialogue capabilities
+- ✅ Conducted initial dialogue tests between philosophical frameworks

+## Current Status

+We're now transitioning from Phase 1 (Agent Development and Specialization) to Phase 2 (Basic Multi-Agent Framework).
+We've successfully implemented both individual and multi-agent testing infrastructure and have created a basic dialogue system.
+Initial dialogue tests show agents can respond in sequence, though further refinement is needed for more meaningful interactions.
+We will return to Phase 1 to improve the effectiveness of the system prompts, scenarios, and analysis tools.
+These have not been validated, and no meaninfgul takeaways should be drawn from them yet.

 ## Project Structure